-WHS 2022 will be delivered as a hybrid event
+WHS 2022 will be delivered as a virtual event

 The theme of WHS 2022 is “Achieving the elimination of viral hepatitis within evolving health systems”.